-- 1. The Member States shall take the necessary measures as soon as possible 1 to ensure the representation 2 of unaccompanied minors enjoying temporary protection by legal guardianship, or representation by an organisation which is responsible for the care and well-being of minors, or by any other appropriate representation 3. - 2.
-During the period of temporary protection Member States shall provide for unaccompanied minors to be placed: - (a) with adult relatives; - (b) with a foster-family; - (c) in reception centres with special provisions for minors, or in other accommodation suitable for minors. - 3.
-The Member States shall take the necessary steps to enable an unaccompanied minor whose family have not been located to be placed, where appropriate, with a person or persons who looked after the child when fleeing.
-The Member States shall establish that the unaccompanied minor and the person or persons concerned agree to this reunification 4.
+- The Member States shall take the necessary measures as soon as possible to ensure the representation of unaccompanied minors enjoying temporary protection by legal guardianship, or representation by an organisation which is responsible for the care and well-being of minors, or by any other appropriate representation . - 2.
+During the period of temporary protection Member States shall provide for unaccompanied minors to be placed: - (a) with adult relatives; - (b) with a foster-family; - (c) in reception centres with special provisions for minors, or in other accommodation suitable for minors.